Yuluuuuan/WSCS4b_extract/README.md

 There is one functions in this package:

 `extract()` \
-for .
-We can get
+for extract() We can get "Done" as return, and files are added to target ``/data" folder.

 You can `test` the package to get an overview of these functions and corresponding parameters:
 ```bash